AI2Hub/BlizzardBoard/README.md

 Only get BlizzBoard ipa from here

-Please don't redistribute my code without permission
+Don't redistribute my code without permission

 I'm using TSUtil.m from TrollStore to respring